 Modelling of Forward and Inverse Waveform Inversions via Finite Basis Physics-Informed Neural Networks for Seismic Data Interpretation on an actual Supercomputer!

-Skills - Python, Rust, Linux, CUDA, PyTorch, JAX
+Skills - Python, Linux, JAX

 Undergraduate Project